Keyword Research has a strong influence on Search Engine Optimization.

 If you blog in a specific niche, you must have a list of Seed Keywords.
-Seed Keywords are referred to Primary or Base keywords in a niche.
+Seed Keywords are referred to as Primary or Base keywords in a niche.

 Write down your Seed Keywords on a paper, and come up with the ideas you think are essential.
-For example, if you blog about Digital Marketing, you can come up with the Keywords such as SEO, Paid Ads, and Guest Posts.
+For example, if you blog about Digital Marketing, you can come up with Keywords such as SEO, Paid Ads, and Guest Posts.

 Similarly, you can search the Content Aggregation Platforms for your Seed Keywords.
-This way, you can see a list of topics people use to discuss around your Seed Keywords.
+This way, you can see a list of topics people use to discuss your Seed Keywords.

 Google Suggest is also called the Google Autocomplete.
 It shows search suggestions to complete your phrase while entering the search query in Google.

-You can compile a list of Seed Keywords by using the Google Suggest.
+You can compile a list of Seed Keywords by using Google Suggest.
 Head over to Google, type in your Seed Keywords one by one, and see the Google suggestions to compile your list of Seed Keywords.